pe1hvh/frequency-generator/README.md

   Changes
   -------
-   * refactored-code
-   * given all variables meaningful names
-   * standard lowerCamelCase nameconvention
-   * standard indentation
-   * standard formating
-   * cleancode (so far as possible)
-   * comment code

   Version 3.0 december 2024
-   * redesign of the code
+   * complete new redesign of the code.
-   * add lookup array's and removing the switch statements
    * using namespaces and build classes to give this project a clear structure

   PlatformIO
   ----------